zwave-js/zwave-js-ui/docs/usage/reverse-proxy.md

 the base path.
 In both cases these are dynamic configurations, so you can deploy without having to build again the frontend.

+When mapping to a subdirectory you have to ensure, url decoding is disabled in `nginx`.
+This can be done with using rewrite rules.
+For further details see example below.

 ## Using an HTTP header

 You can pass the external path by setting the `X-External-Path` header, for example